-Figure 70 Tools > Replication > Bandwidth Screen
+Figure 74 Tools >

+Replication > Bandwidth

-- Transmit Rate: Enter the maximum data transmission rate (expressed in bits per second) for the replication source.
+Screen

+- 2 The Replication Bandwidth screen displays a list of NIC cards available for replication.
+Select Enable for each NIC card you want to include in the replication process. - 3 Enter the following fields: - VIP: Enter the virtual IP address for the NIC.
+(Ask your network administrator for this address as well as the virtual netmask.) - VIP Netmask: Enter the virtual netmask for the NIC - Receive Rate: Enter the maximum data reception rate (expressed in bits per second) for the replication target.
+When replication data is received on the target, it will not exceed this speed.
+(For more information, see Bandwidth Throttling.) - Transmit Rate: Enter the maximum data transmission rate (expressed in bits per second) for the replication source.
 When replication data is transmitted to the target it will not exceed this speed.
 (For more information, see Bandwidth Throttling.) - Channels: Enter the number of channels you want enabled on the NIC. - 4 Click Apply to save your changes.